International Units at Northwestern

 The Office of the Vice President for International Relations advances the strategic goals of the university in a global context by developing and strengthening international partnerships, developing international opportunities for students and faculty, hosting foreign delegations and events, and supporting and integrating the global activities of various units on campus.

-The Office of Global Safety and Security (OGSS) supports the health, safety and security of students, faculty and staff who travel abroad for a variety of reasons under university support or sponsorship.
+The Office of Global Safety and Security (OGSS) supports the health, safety and security of Northwestern community members traveling abroad under University sponsorship.

 Do Northwestern's schools and colleges have their own international units?

 - The mission of the Feinberg School of Medicine Institute for Global Health is to promote health equity issues on Northwestern University campuses and build upon the knowledge base in the field of global health through translational research and interdisciplinary education initiatives in both the U.S. and globally.

 - McCormick School of Engineering's Global Initiatives

 students, faculty, and alumni to explore, experience, and engage with global scholarly activities anchored by McCormick programs and initiatives. allow

 - The Kellogg School of Management offers a variety of global opportunities: